otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-05.1-file-uploads-caching-strategies/README.md

 ### Task 1 - Avatar Upload

 Implement the avatar upload endpoint.
-Use memory storage with Multer and upload to Cloudflare R2 (or a local directory for development).
+Use memory storage with Multer and upload to Cloudflare R2.
 Update the `Profile` model to include `avatarKey` in addition to `avatarUrl`.

 ---